talkable/talkable-docs/source/ecommerce/platform.rst

 (post transaction).
 Check out the :ref:`custom integration <ecommerce/custom>` instructions.

-When your customer completes an order, Curebit will determine if they are redeeming an offer or if there are any available deals on the products the customer has purchased.
+When your customer completes an order, Talkable will determine if they are redeeming an offer or if there are any available deals on the products the customer has purchased.